 In what way does my ID and proof of funds have anything to do with my conveyancing in Thurrock?
-What am I being asked for?
+Is this really necessary?

 Anti-terror and anti-money-laundering regulations require solicitors and licensed conveyancers to verify the identification documents of the potential client they are dealing with prior to agreeing to accepting their conveyancing business.
 The Client Care letter that you are required to sign will no doubt confirm this.
 Your lender will also require certain documents to be checked.
 If you are unwilling to provide identification documents, your solicitor would not be able to accept instructions from you.

 Are there restrictive covenants that are commonly identified during conveyancing in Thurrock?

 Covenants that are restrictive in nature can be picked up when reviewing land registry title as part of the process of conveyancing in Thurrock.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

 I am buying my first flat in Thurrock with the aid of help to buy.
 The builders refused to budge the amount so I negotiated £7000 of extras instead.
 The sale representative suggested that I not to tell my solicitor about this side-deal as it could affect my mortgage with the lender.
 Is this normal?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.